semaphoreci/docs/debugging-with-ssh-access.md

 The above command will start a virtual machine connected with your git repository and attach you to it via an SSH session.

-## Inspect the state of a running job
+## Inspecting the state of a running job

 Often the best way to inspect failures is to SSH into a running job, explore the running processes, inspect the environment variables, and take a peek at the